brockho/numbbo/docs/bbob-constr-lin/functions/source/index.rst

   test suite are equivalent to different constraints.
 In the next section, we give more details on the parameters of a constraint and how they are used to define the instances.

+..
+Dimo: `result on` should be `result in` (check throughout the document)
+..
+Dimo: `different ... are equivalent to different` sounds a bit strange to me

 *Constrained function*
   A *constrained function* is a function :math:`f(x)` subject to constraints